aicell-lab/ddls-course/content/course/ddls-2024/module-3/lab.md

 **Access will only be granted after the computer lab session begins.**

-After opening the notebook in Google Colab, save a personal copy to your Google Drive: **File** > **Save a copy in Drive**.
+After opening the notebooks in Google Colab, save a personal copy to your Google Drive: **File** > **Save a copy in Drive**.
 You'll run and complete your tasks in this copy.

 ### Objective